MichaelCurrin/go-project-template/README.md

 ## Documentation
-> How to install and run this project locally and release it
+> How to install and run this project locally, and release it

 <div align="center">